Mikulew/react-pokemon/README.md

 npm run start
 ```

-> In the other terminals you need to write the command.
+> In the second terminal you need to write and run the command.

 ```bash
 # there is access to data and serve Pokémon API at localhost:4000 thanks to this the application will work